 Frank Burke has an honours degree in electrical engineering from University College Dublin.
 He has worked for 45 years in the Electricity industry in Ireland (38 years in ESB) and has extensive experience in electricity generation and supply and also electricity markets including system services.
 He has assisted Schwungrad Energie Ltd. in building a dynamic energy storage demonstration project to provide system services to EirGrid.
 He is now assisting Lumcloon Energy which is developing 200MW of Battery Energy Storage Plants and he is the Technical Advisor to the Irish Energy Storage Association.
 He is a fellow of the Institute of Engineers of Ireland.

-Chairman of Slovak National Hydrogen Association, Managing Partner of SynCo Group's Energy Division
+Managing Partner of SynCo Group's Energy Division

 Peter has spent a decade working across the renewable energy sector specializing in wind, solar, hydro energy and energy efficiency.
 Peter holds a position of Chairman of Slovak National Hydrogen Association and energy expert of Slovak Association of Photovoltaic Industry.
 As a Managing Partner of SynCo Group's Energy Division, Peter has been responsible for company and business strategy, project development and financial management.
 His experience includes both project and corporate level management, and this has seen him hold key roles in the development, construction and operations of SynCo's RES project portfolio in Central European countries.
 Prior to joining SynCo, Peter worked at banking sector.
 Peter is a graduate of the University of Economics in Bratislava, where he majored in Business Management and Corporate Finance.